 Women for Trump co-chair Stacey Dash is a QAnon supporter.

-Another co-chair, Gina Loudon, plans to attend a QAnon-connected conference.
-Loudon is listed to attend in September the “Digital Soldiers Conference,” which has a U.S. flag featuring a Q made of stars as its logo.
-QAnon supporters Villa and Mitchell are also listed as attendees, and another major QAnon account had claimed to be invited.
-The event’s coordinator is a QAnon supporter whom Loudon retweeted to note her planned attendance at the event. [women.donaldjtrump.com, accessed 7/23/19; Twitter, 8/13/19, 8/14/19, accessed 8/19/19; Media Matters, 7/9/19; Mother Jones, 8/13/19]
+Another co-chair, Gina Loudon, originally planned to attend a QAnon-connected conference.
+Loudon was listed to attend in September the “Digital Soldiers Conference,” which has now been cancelled.
+The conference had a U.S. flag featuring a Q made of stars as its logo.
+QAnon supporters Villa and Mitchell were also listed as attendees, and another major QAnon account had claimed to be invited.
+The event’s coordinator was a QAnon supporter whom Loudon retweeted to note her planned attendance at the event. [women.donaldjtrump.com, accessed 7/23/19; Twitter, 8/13/19, 8/14/19, 8/21/19, accessed 8/19/19; Media Matters, 7/9/19; Mother Jones, 8/13/19]

 Loudon has retweeted multiple QAnon accounts.
 Loudon has repeatedly amplified QAnon accounts, including Mitchell, who called her “my bestie.”